kuderr/deepwiki/CONTRIBUTING.md

 - README.md contributors section
 - GitHub contributor graphs

-Thank you for contributing to DeepWiki CLI! 🚀
+Thank you for contributing to DeepWiki! 🚀